 CSB Group offers a “one-stop-shop” service to online gaming operators by assisting clients in setting up or relocating their gaming operation to Malta.
 The Group has been involved in the iGaming industry since its inception in Malta – that is since 2000 and assists clients in submitting and pursuing a Gaming Licence application to the Malta Gaming Authority (MGA).

-The Malta Online Gaming Licence Application Process
+The Malta Remote Gaming Licence Application Process

 The Application Process

-information at one go and the MGA commits itself to the analysis of all information through multiple internal
+The application process has been harmonised into a singular stage.
+Applicants can submit all the required information at one go and the MGA commits itself to the analysis of all information through multiple internal process streams.

 In the application stage the MGA assesses whether an applicant: